 X220 motherboard front view

-Yellow boxes are the keyboard tielding water channel, one is at lower left corner of the CPU, the other is at top left of the right card reader.
+Yellow boxes are the keyboard yielding water channel.
+One is at the lower left corner of the CPU.
+The other is at the top left of the right card reader.

 Four blue boxes are cable interfaces, two cables used to connect the screen top cover to the motherboard and palm rest cable and keyboard cable.